tonymj76/go-tuts/code_test/homeTest/README.md

 I created Struct to describe the data and a method that will compute the aggregate of successful rate.

-I created 100 goroutines workers to manage the concurrent work being performed.
+I created 100 goroutines workers to manage all the concurrent work being performed.
 The worker function takes two arguments a receiver channel and a sender channel. then I created a buffered channel with a cap of 100, which means i can send an item without waiting for a receiver to read the item.
 This is a performance increase, as it will allow all the goroutines to start immediately.